Top Tips For Creating A Business Energy Strategy in 2020

 Your businesses employees are the most important stakeholders when it comes to your energy strategy.
 This is because it would be impossible to execute efficiency projects without their engagement.

 There are several ways that companies can boost employee engagement with energy strategy.
 For example, you could share energy data internally to encourage friendly competition between departments.
 You could also provide more formal education and training around energy efficiency.
-Check out this post from Constellation if you’d like some more ideas for engaging your employees with energy management.

 General Electric’s famous ‘energy treasure hunts’ are probably the most successful example of a company engaging their employees with energy-saving.
 The company regularly invites its employees to participate in examinations of facilities to find inefficiencies and recommend improvements.
 Over the past ten years, GE has conducted more than 300 hunts across its businesses and partners, saving $150 million.